 By zooming, the integrity of the photo is compromised.
 Because of this, you shouldn’t ever do it when photographing food.
 You really shouldn’t do it ever, and we’ve told you why.

 If it helps, pretend that to zoom when photographing food is to curse your mom (or something comparable)!

 More the Merrier

 As we mentioned earlier, experiment with the angles.
 When doing so, take lots of photos.
 One or more is bound to turn out.
-And hell, if they don’t end up being winners at least you enjoyed a nice meal without photographing your guest to death…
+And hell, if they don’t end up being winners at least, you enjoyed a lovely meal without photographing your guest to death.